vijayraavi/architecture-center/docs/guide/design-principles/index.md

 - In the [Event Sourcing pattern][event-sourcing], state changes are recorded as a series of events to an append-only data store.
 Appending an event to the stream is an atomic operation, requiring minimal locking.

-These two patterns complement each other.
-If the write-only store in CQRS uses event sourcing, the read-only store can listen for the same events to create a readable snapshot of the current state, optimized for queries.
-Before adopting CQRS or event sourcing, however, be aware of the challenges of this approach.
-For more information, see [CQRS architecture style][cqrs-style].
+However these patterns can be challenging to implement correctly.
+See [CQRS architecture style][cqrs-style].

 **Partition data**.
 Avoid putting all of your data into one data schema that is shared across many application services.
 A microservices architecture enforces this principle by making each service responsible for its own data store.
 Within a single database, partitioning the data into shards can improve concurrency, because a service writing to one shard does not affect a service writing to a different shard.

 **Design idempotent operations**.
 When possible, design operations to be idempotent.
 That way, they can be handled using at-least-once semantics.
-For example, you can put work items on a queue.
-If a worker crashes in the middle of an operation, another worker simply picks up the work item.
+For example, put work items on a queue.
+If a worker crashes in the middle of an operation, another worker simply picks up the item.

 **Use asynchronous parallel processing**.
-If an operation requires multiple steps that are performed asynchronously (such as remote service calls), you might be able to call them in parallel, and then aggregate the results.
-This approach assumes that each step does not depend on the results of the previous step.
+If an operation requires multiple steps that are performed asynchronously (such as remote service calls), you might be able to call them in parallel and aggregate the results.

 **Use optimistic concurrency when possible**.
 Pessimistic concurrency control uses database locks to prevent conflicts.
 This can cause poor performance and reduce availability.
 With optimistic concurrency control, each transaction modifies a copy or snapshot of the data.
 When the transaction is committed, the database engine validates the transaction and rejects any transactions that would affect database consistency.